-The instrument performance numbers (energy resolution, continuum and line sensitivities) at a number of energies in the SPI range are shown in Table 2.
-The sensitivities provided in this table correspond to 3- σ detections in 106 seconds pure integration time.
+The instrument performance numbers (energy resolution, continuum and line sensitivities) at specific energies are shown in Table 2.
+The sensitivities provided in this table correspond to 3σ detections in 10^6 seconds of pure integration time.
 The quoted sensitivities only include the statistical errors, the impact of imaging algorithm and background subtraction methods are not included.
-The line sensitivities are for narrow lines.
+The line sensitivities indicated are for narrow lines.
 The continuum sensitivities are for $\Delta E=E$, and are calculated from the narrow line sensitivity by dividing those by $\sqrt{R \cdot \Delta E}$, where R is the instrument resolution for lines.
 The sensitivity limit is 5×10^{-5} ph cm-2 s-1 at 1809 keV.
-The continuum and line sensitivities of SPI are displayed in Figure 9 and Figure 10, respectively.
-Users should also be aware that the 511 sensitivity is worse than the surrounding continuum due to the strong 511 keV background line originating in the instrument.
+The continuum and line sensitivities of SPI are displayed in

+Figure 10 and Figure 11, respectively.
+The users should also be aware that the 511 sensitivity is worse than the surrounding continuum, due to the strong 511 keV background line originating in the instrument.

-Note that the failure of detectors #2 and #17 implies loss of single events from these detector units, and increased single-event rates in neighbouring detectors from the former multiple-events of #2 and #17 (scattering into neighbouring detectors).
-The sensitivity loss thus depends on event type selection, and corresponds to between 5% for continuum and 20% for low-energy lines.
-The sensitivity figures (Fig. 9, 10) are for the 19-element Ge camera, hence do not include these effects.
+Note that the failures of detectors #2, 5 and 17 imply the loss of single events from these detector units, and an increase of the single-event rates in neighbouring detectors from the former multiple-events of #2, 5 and 17 (scattering into neighbouring detectors).
+The sensitivity loss thus depends on the event type selection, and corresponds to between 5% for continuum and 20% for low-energy lines.
+The sensitivity Figures (10 and 11) are for the 16-element Ge camera, hence they include these effects, as well as the loss in sensitivity caused by the current high background associated to the solar minimum.

-Figure 9 - The continuum sensitivity of SPI for an on-axis, 3- σ detection in 106 seconds.
+Figure 11 - The continuum sensitivity of SPI for an on-axis, 3σ detection in 10^6 seconds.
 Fluxes are for E=E/2.
-The dashed lines indicate extrapolation from X-rays using a power law with photon index -2.1 for 1, 10 and 100 mCrab.
-Corrections for failures of detector elements, source aspect angle and dithering must be applied when necessary (see Sect.
-5.3.2 and 5.3.3), (Roques et al., 2003, A&A vol. 411, L113).
+The black lines indicate extrapolation from X-rays using a power law with a photon index equal to -2.1 for 1, 10 and 100 mCrab.
+Corrections for failures of detector #2, #5 and #17 have been considered.
+Corrections for source aspect angle and dithering must be applied when necessary (see Sect.
+4.2.5, 4.2.6).

-Figure 10 -The SPI 3- σ narrow-line statistical sensitivity (w.r.t. the instrument resolution) for an on-axis point source.
-Data is the combination of SE, and ME2 events.
-Integration time is 106 seconds for each data set.
-Livetimes are 88% for Roques et al., (2003, A&A vol. 411, L113), and 86% for AO3 data.
-Corrections for failures of detector elements, source aspect angle and dithering must be applied when necessary (see Sect.
-5.3.2 and 5.3.3).
-(From J.-P. Roques)
+Figure 12 - The SPI 3σ narrow-line statistical sensitivity (w.r.t. the instrument resolution) for an on-axis point source.
+Data is the combination of SE and ME2 events.
+Integration time is 10^6 .
+The curve describes the sensitivity of the instrument taking into account the loss of detectors #2, 5 and 17, and the actual high background state.
+Note that when necessary, corrections for source aspect angle and dithering must be applied (see Sect.
+4.2.5 and 4.2.6).